'rapture' is used to describe the great gathering of all God's people at the

 4:1 says that

-then ... and to also warn the Church about the things that would take place
+then ... and to warn the Church about the things that would take place

 just before Christ's return.
 This

-verse does not mention a great gathering of believers being taken up when John
+verse does not say anything about a great gathering (or rapture) of believers being taken up

 voice that sounded like a trumpet."